-World-leading solar power pioneers Oxford Perovskite reportedly believe the UK is as its “least attractive” option for a new factory producing its revolutionary new technology.
+World-leading solar power pioneers Oxford Perovskite reportedly believe the UK is their “least attractive” option for a new factory to produce the firm’s revolutionary new energy technology.

-Already two years into test production from a plant near Berlin, the firm’s technology director tells the Financial Times today that the UK’s lack of incentives leads the manufacturer to rank the USA or Europe’s mainland as better homes for its next base to step up production of its ultra-efficient solar panels.
+Already two years into test production in a plant near Berlin, the firm’s co-founder Dr Chris Chase tells the Financial Times today that the UK’s lack of incentives leads the manufacturer to rank the USA or Europe’s mainland as better homes for a base to step up production of its ultra-efficient solar panels.

 The 13 year old university spin-off announced this week a record conversion efficiency for its cells, which use a microfilm of the synthesised perovskite mineral.
 Against standard coated silicon which convert up to 24% of light into electricity, perovskite achieved 28.6% in lab tests two years ago.